Laf111/CEMU-Batch-Framework/README.md

 Last tutorial (V13-6) : https://1drv.ms/v/s!Apr2zdKB1g7fgi17uiFUY7iteHet?e=qEa2ko

 WARNING : If you edit source code, use a text editor that doesn't change ANSI files format to UTF8!
-Also, take care if you clone the repository some files might be encoded in UTF8.
+I recommend to not clone the repository : use the release version But if you clone the repository, take care that some files might be encoded in UTF8.
 You might use the script ./tools/fixBatFiles.bat (used to produce a release) to force the ANSI encoding and remove trailing spaces in all files (this script also put files in read only).